-Make this year’s Valentine’s Day more memorable for your special someone.
-Fashion your colorful Treetopia tree into a lovely Valentine’s Day tree.
-Here are some of our sweetest tree decorating ideas to get your creativity flowing.
+Make this year’s Valentine’s Day memorable.
+Transform your colorful Christmas centerpiece into a lovely Valentine’s Day tree.
+Here are sweet decorating ideas to inspire your creativity.

-An all-pink theme is perfect for those who adore this soothing, warm color.
-Treetopia’s Pretty in Pink Christmas Tree is an ideal choice with its beautiful pale pink hue.
-It allows your ornaments to be displayed prominently.
+An all-pink theme is perfect for those who adore this fun, flirty color.
+The Pretty in Pink Christmas Tree is a great choice.
+Your ornaments will definitely stand out against its pale pink foliage.

-Hang knitted fabric hearts and delicate bubblegum-colored bows for a tender sugar-and-spice look.
-For a modern Valentine vibe, use plastic or acrylic ornaments in salmon, coral, or magenta hues.
-Feeling sassy?
-Winding a hot pink feather or faux fur boa around your tree creates an exciting scene.
-It also helps fill in any gaps on your diva-like display.
+Hang knitted fabric hearts and delicate bubblegum-colored bows for a traditional sugar-and-spice (and everything nice) feel.
+Want something modern?
+Use plastic or acrylic ornaments in salmon, coral, or magenta hues.
+If you’re feeling sassy, wind a hot pink feather or faux fur boa around your tree.
+It also helps fill in any gaps in the foliage.

-To achieve a gorgeous “barely there” look, decorate your hot pink tree with clear, translucent, or silver ornaments.
-Transparent plastic ball ornaments are great.
-No matter their size, they won’t hide or obscure your tree’s electrifying pink foliage.
-If you’re lucky enough to find transparent heart-shaped ornaments, scoop them up at once!
+Transparent balls are also a good choice.
+No matter their size, they won’t hide or obscure your tree’s electric pink foliage.
+If you’re lucky enough to find heart-shaped ornaments, grab them quick!

 For a luxurious touch, display crystal figurines or starburst-shaped crystal décor on the prominent parts of the tree at eye-level.